macrocosm-os/data-universe/docs/validator.md

 # Validator

 The Validator is responsible for validating the Miners and scoring them according to the [incentive mechanism](../README.md#incentive-mechanism).
 It runs a loop to enumerate all Miners in the network, and for each, it performs the following sequence:
-1. It requests the latest [MinerIndex](../README.md#terminology) from the miner, which it stores in a local database.
+1. It requests the latest [MinerIndex](../README.md#terminology) from the miner, which it stores in a in-memory database.
 2. It chooses a random (sampled by size) DataEntityBucket from the MinerIndex to sample.
 3. It gets that DataEntityBucket from the Miner.
 4. It chooses N DataEntities from the DataEntityBucket to validate.
 It then scrapes the content from the apprioriate DataSource to get those DataEntities.